 You can also choose to take up a work placement to get valuable experience in your preferred industry, perhaps with a professional touring theatre company or a publishing house.
 Our own Anglia Ruskin Community Theatre Company can give you further experience of working with a professional director on local projects.

 Throughout the course, your studies will be supported by our team of English literature and drama experts, including Course Leader Dr Sue Wilson (Ed.
 D.H.
 Lawrence: Selected Stories) and Dr Tory Young (author of Studying English Literature, a text used by many universities).

 Course Leader: Dr Sue Wilson.

-You’ll demonstrate your learning through essays, reports, oral presentations, studio and public performance, and a major project using practice-based research techniques.
+You’ll show your progress on the course through a combination of essays, reports, oral presentations, and studio/public performance, as well as a major project involving practice-based research techniques.

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course, please email email@example.com for further information.

 We don't accept AS level qualifications on their own for entry to our undergraduate degree courses.
 However for some degree courses a small number of tariff points from AS levels are accepted as long as they're combined with tariff points from A levels or other equivalent level 3 qualifications in other subjects.